Coronavirus Update:What patients and families need to know

 As regulations allow us to bring more patients and families back for necessary care and surgical procedures, we know there are concerns about safety.
 Here’s how we are protecting patients, families and staff:

 - Only those who meet the health screening requirements are allowed to enter our facilities.
+Patients presenting with symptoms of COVID-19 will be isolated upon entry.

 - Yes, everyone must wear a face mask at all times.
+For guidance on what masks to wear, we recommend following the CDC guidelines.

 - Wearing a mask protects you and others.